RagingGam0r/Python-Chat/README.md

 To view messages look on ClientView.py andmessages will be on there

 Commands: (Only one)
-/connected (Lists all players conected to client, removes them if they close client by typing 'exit' (doesnt remove them if they close via the x button)
+/connected (Lists all players conected to client) *--*USAGE*--*
-*--*USAGE*--*